 Be sure that you understand all configuration settings before you create a new workspace.
-You cannot modify a workspace configuration after attempting to create the workspace.
+You cannot modify a workspace configuration after you create the workspace.

 To create a workspace: